Standard8/example-webextension/README.md

 [WebExtension based add-on](https://developer.mozilla.org/Add-ons/WebExtensions)
 for Firefox.

+**Note: I'm no longer maintaining this repository.
+The concepts and tools here will likely continue to work.
+Having automated testing of your code is always a good idea.**

 # Aims

 The aim of this repository is to bring together tools and services into a